Scroll

 BNPL Regulation Changes 2026

-With the Financial Conduct Authority (FCA) bringing Buy Now Pay Later into full regulation from July, time is short.
+With the FCA bringing Buy Now Pay Later into full regulation from July, time is short.
 Several years in the making, but not simply a policy update, this structural shift impacts how short-term credit will be originated, assessed, serviced and, ultimately, collected.

 Firms that treat this as a late-stage compliance exercise risk failure.
 Discovering too late that your data, segmentation, customer journeys and recovery playbooks are no longer fit for purpose will impact operations and profits.